-Thus, developing energetic literacy or seeking the services of someone who has is much more effective than generic healing.
+Thus, developing refined perception or seeking the services of someone who has is much more effective than generic healing.
 Best though is learning some yourself so you can evaluate offerings.
 Some are decent, some are superficial or even a little deluded, and a few are waving carrots to ensnare you subconsciously.

 This is very much like Gutenberg literacy – learning to read.
 Would you want to depend on others to read for you?
 Or would you like to be aware of what’s happening energetically inside and around you?
 The list of advantages is surprisingly long.

 Secondly, I’ve noticed that some techniques have mixed benefit.
 While there may be some healing, there can also be the introduction of other debris unintentionally.
 If the healer isn’t skilled, they can unintentionally muddy your energy or can leave you open, as the next point explores.

 Thirdly, if you take away something, you need to replace it with something better.
 Otherwise, you leave an empty space that will refill with what it’s used to.
 Take away darkness, introduce light.

 The Yoga Sutra tells us ignorance is the main cause of suffering.
 Knowledge of our true nature is the cure.

 In my experience, the first and most important practice is an effortless meditation.
 This is because it serves several purposes.
 For one, it brings direct experience of who we are within, pure being.
 This (samadhi) is the #1 way to eliminate ignorance that leads to suffering.